s-sameer/snake-game/README.md

 # Snake game
-Classic snake game created using python and the pygame library
+Classic snake game created using python and the pygame library.
+Enjoy!